It combines the anti-inflammatory and antipruritic effects of dexamethasone and clotrimazole’s antifungal and antibacterial activity.

 The portable cream is indicated in cases such as:

-- Inflammation and infection of the skin : particularly those caused by fungi and / or bacteria such as contact eczema.
+- Inflammation and skin infection are caused by fungi and bacteria such as contact eczema.

 - Allergic eczema.